VirtusLab/scala-cli/website/docs/commands/fmt.md

 scala-cli fmt --check
 ```

 ### Dialects
 Scala-cli also supports dialects that are passed to the formatter.
-This value will only be used if there is no `.scalafmt.conf` file, as if it exists then all configuration should be placed there.
+This value will only be used if there is no `.scalafmt.conf` file.
+If that file exists, then all configuration should be placed there.
 For a list of all possible values you may want to consult the [official documentation](https://scalameta.org/scalafmt/docs/configuration.html#scala-dialects)

 ```bash